 This unexpected encounter with a typhoon impressively demonstrated something whose existence we tend to forget in Europe yet which is part of everyday life in Japan: the severe force of nature.
 So many aspects of Japanese culture have been shaped by it, not least the gardens.
 I had read about this a while ago but only really understood it now.

-Over the coming weeks and months I will write about our experiences in Japan, for instance, how we followed solely Japanese speaking guides through the perfectly-choreographed stroll gardens of imperial villas, contemplated zen gardens from the wooden steps of ancient temples, found potted plants seemingly abandoned on pavements and learned that they were a kind of urban front garden.
+Over the coming months I will write about our experiences in Japan, for instance, how we followed solely Japanese speaking guides through the perfectly-choreographed stroll gardens of imperial villas, contemplated zen gardens from the wooden steps of ancient temples, found potted plants seemingly abandoned on pavements and learned that they were a kind of urban front garden.

 I had meant to write about this trip to Japan shortly after returning home, just like I had meant to keep a diary throughout our stay.
 Neither happened, yet I wonder if that has actually been beneficial.
 Time edits memory, helps to make connections and extracts meaning from pure perception.
 Maybe now, a year later I am actually better able to write about this strange culture and its gardens, and perhaps even understand some of it.

 The article is part of an ongoing series about gardens in Japan.